MAD9137/f2024/docs/modules/week5/navigation-controller.md

 # Navigating with a Navigation Controller

-There are many ways to hook up one view in an application to another in iOS development, but the basic principle is always the same: the initial view of the application will have a Segue object that connects it to the second view.
+There are many ways to hook up one view to another in an iOS application, but the basic principles are always the same: the initial view of the application will have a Segue object that connects it to the second view.
 If something in your application tells the Segue object to perform the segue, it transitions (with an animation) from the first view to the second.
 When the second view is done, the segue can be 'unwound' to transition back to the first view again.

 You can use a button action to trigger a segue hooked up between the current view and the second view of your application.
 Then, to get back to the first view, the second view could use its own button to tell the segue to unwind and go back to initial view.